Master guide to ESOP with Tips for Start-Up’s.

 • Option Grant

-An option grant is a contract between an employer and an employee that permits the employee to purchase a specified number of business shares at a predetermined price.
+An option grant is a contract that allows employees to buy a set number of company shares at a fixed price.

 • Exercise Price